 It is used for narrow passages, artificial flooring and the arch curvert is also made of concrete.

-Steel arch bridges are also available but are very expensive.
+Steel arch bridges are also easily available but are very expensive.

 Bridge culverts are provided over canals, rivers and road bridges for vehicle movement.